10 Simple Ways To Stop Craving Carbs All The Time

 5. Chew your calories (slowly), and don't drink them.

-A study published in the Journal of the Academy of Nutrition and Dietetics in 2014 concluded that those who chewed the most ate the least.
+A study published in the Journal of the Academy of Nutrition and Dietetics1 in 2014 concluded that those who chewed the most ate the least.
 That's because, like sitting down without distraction, chewing alerts the hunger hormone, ghrelin, that food is coming in.
 If you eat too fast or down a smoothie in 90 seconds, it doesn't register as completely and your brain will prompt hunger.
 Rushing also creates an insulin spike, which will cause you to become hungry again as soon as it goes away.

 6. Prioritize eight to nine hours of sleep.

 Sleep is a big factor in how much ghrelin you produce, and to put it simply: The less sleep you get, the more ghrelin is produced and the hungrier you are.

 Not to mention, sleep aids stress relief, and stress is a fast train to emotional eating.
 Getting eight to nine hours of dark, uninterrupted sleep is one of the best things you can do for your waistline and overall health.
 If you need a little help winding down or suffer from insomnia, try using 1 milligram of melatonin every evening.